Learning Center

 Time-Based Pricing

 Typically artists using this method will decide on an hourly wage for themselves.
-This can be anything from the minimum wage of the state they work in, or it could be the hourly rate the average fine artist makes.
-Mostly, your skill level should determine this.
+This can be anything from the minimum wage or it could be the hourly rate the average fine artist makes.
 The more skilled you are, the higher you can raise your hourly rate.

 After you multiply your hourly rate by the number of hours you worked to complete a piece, add in the cost of your supplies plus the cost of your selected picture frame, and you’ll arrive at the amount you can sell that particular piece of art for!